-Any person may challenge a voter’s registration qualifications to the Commission.
-The challenge must be made in writing to the Commission.
-Within 10 days and after first giving notice to both the voter and the challenger, the Commission will hold a hearing.
-At the hearing the Commission will accept evidence and rule on whether the voter meets or fails to meet the registration qualifications.
-The Commission will notify the voter and the challenger in writing of their decision.
+Any person may challenge a voter’s registration qualifications to the Board.
+The challenge must be made in writing to the Board.
+Within 10 days and after first giving notice to both the voter and the challenger, the Board will hold a hearing.
+At the hearing the Board will accept evidence and rule on whether the voter meets or fails to meet the registration qualifications.
+The Board will notify the voter and the challenger in writing of their decision.

 Provisional Ballot & Election Certification Hearings